 Lunch at The Victory

-So, that’s my top tip for enjoying the best of the London to Brighton Run: take a lot of warm clothes or waterproofs, throw in a hipflask (if you’re not driving) and book a table for late lunch.
+So, that’s my top tip for enjoying the best of the London to Brighton Run: take a lot of warm clothes or waterproofs, throw in a hipflask (if you’re not driving) and book a table for a late lunch.
 It’s one of the great days of autumn and really shouldn’t be missed.